Earthaven Ecovillage Experience Weekend

 The Group

 This program is primarily designed for adults.
 However, mature young adults under 18 years old are also welcome.
-Please contact SOIL to discuss the enrollment of passionate individuals under 18.
+Please contact SOIL to discuss the enrollment of passionate individuals under 18 who would like to attend without an adult.

 Being at Earthaven was wonderful.
 There is so much to learn!
 It embodies so much of the kind of life I’d like to have — a life in the country with open-minded people who practice non-discrimination.
 A life with less waste and less reliance on computers and phones.
 When in conversation there I felt deeply listened to and I was inclined to deeply listen as well.
 It reinforced that another way is possible — and that way can be joyful and fulfilling, as well as healing for the planet.